 Waikite Valley Thermal Pools

-Waikite Valley Thermal Pools is the only pool complex in New Zealand of its size that uses 100% pure geothermal water.
-The water comes directly from the Te Manaroa natural boiling spring.
-The water is cooled before entering, creating a deliciously warm 35-39°C soft, calcite-laden mineral pool of relaxation.
+Around 30 minutes from Rotorua, Waikite Valley Thermal Pools is the only complex in New Zealand of its size that uses 100 percent pure geothermal water.
+The water comes directly from the Te Manaroa Spring, where it emerges boiling hot before being cooled to a relaxing 35–39°C.

 Location: 648 Waikite Valley Road, Waikite Valley, Rotorua